christopher-talke/azure-devops-backup-utility/README.md

 # Azure DevOps Backup Utility

-A production-grade, non-interactive backup tool for Azure DevOps that uses only Azure CLI (`az devops`) commands and Git CLI to retrieve and persist data.
+A non-interactive backup tool for Azure DevOps that uses only Azure CLI (`az devops`) commands and Git CLI to retrieve and persist data.

 Designed for CI/CD pipelines with zero external Python dependencies.

+## Warning

+🤖 This project has been generated with the assistance of Anthropics Claude LLM Models, please be aware of this before running this against production systems, and please take the time to understand how this project works before blindly running it.

 ## Features